therightnee/Udacity-Self-Driving-Car-Nanodegree/T1P5_VehicleDetection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Based on the advanced lane finding project I knew I wanted to use the HLS color space, since I saw that it was powerful in detecting lane lines, and would help my classifier detect road features and detect them.
 This was further verified through my parameter tuning when I cycled through the available color spaces and evaluated which colorspace would generate the most features.
-I was a little concerned how this colorspace might work with the vehicle and non-vehicle training set because the images were not particularly variant in terms of lighting
+I was a little concerned how this colorspace might work with the vehicle and non-vehicle training set because the images were not particularly variant in terms of lighting, but HSV did seem to be the best choice.

+I then loaded the non-vehicle and vehicle images from the GTI and KITTI sets, run all the images through the patch analyzer, which normalizes the images as part of the function.
+Then the outputs and their labels, are split into training and test sets, and then scaled independently to prevent information crossover.

+After the transform, the Linear SVC is trained with a rather low C value, allowing for more error in the system.
+This becomes apparent in the output video that the C value may have been too low.
+I did not modify the default Gamma value.

 Final Color Space (HSV):